draxios/docs/for-establishing-it-ai-team.md

 Artificial Intelligence (AI) is not a replacement for anything or anyone.
 AI is not a black box.
 AI is a productivity and learning accelerant.
 It’s a tool that should be reviewed, and if found useful, utilized by companies within strict guardrails.

-AI is a complementary asset that amplifies the capabilities of professionals.
-It demystifies complex data, provides actionable insights, and allows human talent to focus on strategic and creative endeavors.
+AI is a complementary asset, it amplifies the capabilities of the professional you we already have.
+It can demystifiy complex data, provides insights, and allow human talent to focus on strategic and creative endeavors.

 This whitepaper outlines a comprehensive plan for establishing a new AI team within our firm, leveraging cutting-edge technologies such as Azure OpenAI and AWS SageMaker.
 The primary objective is to build a robust AI presence from the ground up, ensuring that our firm is well-positioned to harness the transformative potential of AI technologies.